The Loneliness of Always Performing

 Still saying “I’m fine.”

-This is the space I hold — not for men who need fixing, but for men who are tired of hiding.
+This is the space I hold.
+Not for men who need fixing, but for men who are tired of hiding.

 Men who are ready to sit down, take a breath, and speak honestly for the first time in a long time.